dotnet/csharpstandard/standard/types.md

 ### §Nullable-reference-types Nullable reference types

-A reference type of the form `T?` (such as `string?`) is an ***nullable reference type***.
+A reference type of the form `T?` (such as `string?`) is a ***nullable reference type***.
 The annotation `?` indicates the intent that variables of this type are nullable.
 When the nullable annotation context (§Nullable-Annotation-Context) is enabled, the compiler shall recognize these intents.
 When the nullable annotation context is disabled, the compiler shall ignore these intents.
 When the nullable annotation context is disabled, a reference type of the form `T?` shall declare a null-oblivious reference type.

 > *Note:* When the nullable annotation context is disabled, `T` and `T?` both declare null-oblivious reference types. *end note*